exclaimgames/exclaimgames.github.io/index.md

     - label: "Find out what we do <i class='fa fa-angle-right'></i>"
       url: "/about"
 excerpt: >
-  Card games developed for podcasters, YouTubers, artists and other creators.
+  Welcome to the world of Exclaim Games.
+We design card games for podcasters, YouTubers, artists and other creators.
 feature_row:
   - title: "<i class='fa fa-dice-one'></i> Ideas"
     excerpt: "Choose from our library of work-in-progress card games, ready to be tweaked to fit any theme or audience."